samphippen/badger-vagrant/readme.md

 The virtual machine is networked into your computer via NAT.
 Every port on the machine is mapped to 5000 + actual port (e.g. 5080,5443,5022).
 This allows you to ssh in

+**You almost certainly want 5443 as the server is set to default to ssl**.